shaloo/docs.arcana/docs/faq/ca/faq.md

-    4. **Track your transaction:** Use the [{{config.extra.arcana.ca_intent_explorer_name}}]({{config.extra.arcana.ca_intent_explorer}}) with your intent ID to monitor status.
+    4. **Track your transaction:** Use the [{{config.extra.arcana.ca_intent_explorer_name}}]({{config.extra.arcana.ca_intent_explorer}}) with your intent ID to track status.

        **Critical:** Keep your app/wallet open and logged.
 Especially if you encounter a failed transaction.
-Refunds require an active session and typically complete within 15 minutes.
+Refunds often complete within 15 minutes.
+       Note that the session must stay active for a refund to happen.

     5. **No refund after 1 hour:** The protocol auto-retries, but you must stay logged in.
        If you closed the app/wallet, reopen and log back in to enable refund processing.